 [Monday Notes no. 83] I Talk to the Wind is the second track on King Crimson’s historic album In The Court Of the Crimson King, an authentic masterpiece as well as a manifesto of progressive rock.
-This track and the entire album are a real enigma, many interpretations are possible, none is definitive.
+This track and the entire album are a real enigma, for this concept album many interpretations are possible, none is definitive.

 The piece opens with a double melody line in thirds performed on the flute by Ian McDonald.